Comparisons

 On the fee question

 Betterment's percentage-of-assets fee structure is the central tradeoff.
-At larger balances, the percentage fee is competitive with peer robo-advisors and the value-add (rebalancing, tax-loss harvesting, goal planning) can outweigh the cost.
-At smaller balances, the minimum-fee structure imposes an effective floor — meaningful drag below about $500.
+At larger balances, the percentage fee grows in dollar terms and the value-add (rebalancing, tax-loss harvesting, goal planning) has to justify it.
+At smaller balances, the percentage is only a few dollars a year, and the minimum-fee tier imposes an effective floor.

 Verdict

-Pick Betterment if you want a managed goal-based portfolio with tax-loss harvesting, IRA support, and a percentage-fee model that scales cleanly with your balance.
+Pick Betterment if you want a managed goal-based portfolio with tax-loss harvesting, IRA support, and a fee model that buys active management.
 The robo-advisor features are real and the longer track record matters for platform-longevity-conscious users.

-Pick Slyce if you want spending to trigger ownership of brands you shop at, you need custodial accounts or Trump Account routing, or you'd rather pay no fee at any balance and accept the absence of tax-loss harvesting and goal planning.
-The zero subscription compounds, and brand-specific ownership is a fundamentally different product than a managed allocation.
+Pick Slyce if you want spending to trigger ownership of brands you shop at, you prefer a flat fee that doesn't scale with your balance, and you don't need tax-loss harvesting or goal planning.
+Brand-specific ownership is a fundamentally different product than a managed allocation.

 If neither answer is satisfying, the two run side by side without conflict.
 Many users run Betterment for the diversified-passive retirement layer and Slyce for the spend-to-own brand layer.
 That's a legitimate setup.
 For comparable robo-advisor heads-to-head, see Slyce vs Fidelity Go and Slyce vs Wealthfront.